 The Adoption Panel should also provide feedback to the adoption agency every 6 months on the quality of reports and whether there is a fair and consistent approach across the service.

-The membership will include an independent chair and one vice chair, two social workers with at least 3 years' relevant post-qualification experience in child care social work, including direct experience of adoption, the Panel's Medical Adviser, an education representative and at least three independent members, two of whom should have personal experience of adoption, for example as an adoptive parent, an adopted person or a birth parent.
+The membership will include an independent chair and one vice chair, two social workers with at least 3 years' relevant post-qualification experience in child care social work, including direct experience of adoption, the Panel's Medical Adviser, an education representative and at least 3independent members, 2 of whom should have personal experience of adoption, for example as an adoptive parent, an adopted person or a birth parent.

-The Agency Decision Maker on adoption matters must not be a member of the Panel.The quorum is five or six if a joint panel, one of whom must be the Chair or Vice Chair, one of the social worker representatives and at least one independent member.
-This may be the Chair, but where the Vice Chair has to chair the meeting and is not an independent member an additional independent member will be required.
+The Agency Decision Maker on adoption matters must not be a member of the Panel.The quorum is 5 or 6 if a joint Panel, one of whom must be the Chair or Vice Chair, one of the social worker representatives and at least one independent member.
+This may be the Chair, but where the Vice Chair has to chair the meeting and is not an independent member, an additional independent member will be required.

-Panel members are appointed by the Agency and there is no fixed period of office.
-However panel members, including the chair will be encouraged to offer a commitment for at least three years although there is the ability to give three months notice either way.
+Panel Members are appointed by the Agency and there is no fixed period of office.
+However Panel Members, including the chair will be encouraged to offer a commitment for at least 3 years although there is the ability to give 3 months notice either way.

-Panel members will be expected to attend induction training and thereafter at least one panel training day per year.
+Panel Members will be expected to attend induction training and thereafter at least 1 Panel training day per year.
 They will also be offered other relevant training as appropriate.

-Written information about the expectations arising from their appointment should be given to new members (in relation to performance objectives, including attendance at meetings, confidentiality and their general conduct - see Section 2.2 to 2.4 below) and they should be asked to sign a written agreement confirming their acceptance of these before taking up their appointment.
+Written information about the expectations arising from their appointment should be given to new members (in relation to performance objectives, including attendance at meetings, confidentiality and their general conduct - see Section 2.2 to 2.4 below).
+New members should be asked to sign a written agreement confirming their acceptance of these before taking up their appointment.

 Failure to comply with the above may result in the member's appointment being withdrawn.